 How does pressure management work?

-The process involves isolating a high pressure area from the general network and installing specialised equipment, including advanced pressure control valves, which gradually modify the water pressure until an optimum level can be maintained.
+The process involves isolating a high pressure area from the general water network and installing specialised equipment.
+This includes advanced pressure control valves to gradually modify the water pressure until an optimum level can be maintained.
 This equipment will detect times of higher demand and ensure an increased volume of water is provided at the same pressure.

 Will I notice much change in my water pressure?

-That will depend on a number of factors, including your starting water pressure, the location of your house and your internal plumbing.
-At the end of our pressure management trials, most residents reported seeing little to no effect to their water pressure.
+This is dependant on a number of factors, including your current water pressure, location of your house and internal plumbing.
+In our trial suburbs of Rossmoyne, Shelley and Waterford, over half of the residents reported seeing little to no effect on their water pressure.

 You may notice a change if you have special or unusual water using devices, such as dialysis machines, reverse osmosis units, water demisters, large aquariums, or if you think you may already have low water pressure.
 We want to hear from you if you use water for these purposes.
 Please contact the team on the details provided at the bottom of the page.